 Let’s face it.
 Cannabis has an accessibility problem.
 And while the regulated cannabis industry roars on, many who rely upon this medicine to confront, manage, and heal trauma lack adequate access to medicine.

-TIJP’s compassionate care program, Survivors Without Access, aims to both inform and encourage action from cannabis brands to help level the playing field for survivors of trauma, compliantly and per CA SB-34, otherwise known as the Dennis Peron and Brownie Mary Act.
+TIJP’s compassionate care program, Survivors Without Access, aims to both inform and encourage action from cannabis brands to help level the playing field for survivors of trauma, compliantly and per state-by-state regulations such as: CA SB-34, otherwise known as the Dennis Peron and Brownie Mary Act.

-SB 34 will save lives by allowing cannabis retailers to give products designated explicitly as “donation” to low-income medicinal patients tax-free.
-SB 34 is saving lives by allowing cannabis retailers to donate products designated explicitly as “donation” to low-income medicinal patients, all tax-free.
+SB 34 in particular is saving lives by allowing cannabis retailers to donate products designated explicitly as “donation” to low-income medicinal patients, all tax-free.

 Please note: This is Jane Project compassion program is currently serving Los Angeles County, The Bay Area, and Denver Colorado.
 Stay tuned for our launch in Phoenix, AZ this Fall.